Ride2Own is a group of public, private, nonprofit, and community change makers.

 The PGE Drive Change Fund

-Ride2Own’s Hillsboro, Milwaukie, and Parkrose Portland pilots are funded by Portland General Electric’s Drive Change Fund.
+Portland General Electric's Drive Change Fund funds Ride2Own’s Hillsboro, Milwaukie, and Parkrose Portland pilots.
 Since its inception in 2019, the Fund has awarded millions of dollars to projects to help electrify transportation in Oregon.

 Repurposing Emissions Settlements

-Ride2Own’s initial Portsmouth pilot is largely funded by settlement funds from the Oregon Department of Environmental Quality (DEQ) lawsuit against Malarkey Roofing Company for their harmful emissions in North Portland.
+Ride2Own’s initial Portsmouth pilot was largely funded by settlement funds from the Oregon Department of Environmental Quality (DEQ) lawsuit against Malarkey Roofing Company for their harmful emissions in North Portland.

 The first Ride2Own pilot launched in Portland’s Portsmouth neighborhood on October 1st 2023.